ckelly1100/ckelly1100/about_me.md

-:closed_book: I'm leanring GitHub pages and jekyll.
+?
+I'm leanring GitHub pages and jekyll.
 <!--
 **ckelly1100/ckelly1100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.